andyliu19851105/ielts-writing/Task1/07-04-2018-lost-wallet.md

 I want to thank you for inviting me at your home for a whole week holiday.
 Actually It was one of the best holidays that I had.
 Indeed, I will always cherish the great time I spent with your family.

 However, on my return to home, I forgot my wallet in your house.
 The last thing I remember was I put it on top of the drawer near your bedroom, I hope it still there.
-It contains some Identification cards and bank credit card.
+It contains the Identification cards and bank credit card.
 All of them are really important for me.

 I apologise for the inconvenience but could you please send it by an express post service to my current address, which is 23 Irving Avenue, BoxHill, VIC, 3128.
 I will take care of all the expenses so please send me your bank account details as well.